eislab-cps/d7024e/tutorials/3-go-routines/README.md

 Communication complete!
 ```

-Why is the print out in different order?
-Because the producer can send all 5 values into the buffered channel without waiting for the consumer to receive them, allowing it to finish sending before the consumer starts receiving.
+Note that the producer sent all messages at once.
+This is because the producer can send all 5 values into the buffered channel without waiting for the consumer to receive them, allowing it to finish sending before the consumer starts receiving.

 ### Select statement
 The `select` statement lets a goroutine wait on multiple communication operations.
 A `select` blocks until one of its cases can run, then it executes that case.
 It chooses randomly if multiple cases are ready simultaneously.
 Think of it like a `switch` statement but for channels.